 DEA benefits include assistance with monthly payments for college or graduate degree programs, career-training courses, educational or career counseling, apprenticeships, and on-the-job training.

 Surviving spouses, children, and dependents of service members or veterans are eligible to receive educational and career counseling benefits through the Career Planning and Guidance program.
-Services include mapping out a path to employment and planning how to best use your VA benefits.

 Home Loan Financing for Surviving Spouses or Dependents